AndrewStetsenko/tech-jobs-with-relocation/README.md

 # International Tech Job Search Handbook

 Relocation to a foreign country for work can be very exciting and lead to unique opportunities that couldn't be accessed in your home country.
 At the same time, it's a real challenge - I know it firsthand.
-You mind becomes inundated with questions:
+Your mind becomes inundated with questions:

 *	How to prepare a resume?
 * Where to find companies that hire foreign talent?